-A recent study not conducted by any university or well-known authority has concluded that most online diamond buyers have cognitive paralysis brought on by diamond information overload.
+A recent study not conducted by any university or well-known authority reached an exciting conclusion.
+Specifically, most online diamond buyers have cognitive paralysis due to diamond information overload.

-Unfortunately, the effects of cognitive paralysis when buying an engagement ring can have lasting effects on the ones you love.
+Unfortunately, cognitive paralysis when buying an engagement ring can have lasting effects on the ones you love.

 Fiance Alienation Syndrome:

-Many soon-to-be hopeful brides exhibit symptoms of depression, including the lack of ability to focus on things like work, sex, problem-solving, and decision-making.
+Many soon-to-be hopeful brides exhibit symptoms of depression.
+Symptoms include the lack of ability to focus on work, sex, problem-solving, and decision-making.

 Did I mention that they have trouble focusing on sex?
-Oh, right, I know that it's not proper to talk about that sort of thing on a public forum.
-But, what gave you the impression that anything about my demeanor is proper?
+I know it's improper to talk about that in a public forum.
+But, what gave you the impression that anything about my demeanor is appropriate?

 Let's face facts.
-You've waited your whole life to find the perfect woman, and once she found you, she made you fall madly in love with her.
+You've waited your whole life to find the perfect woman.
+Then, once she saw you, she made you fall madly in love with her.
 Suffice to say, that was the easy part.

-Now you find yourself in the midst of some endless quest to find her the perfect diamond engagement ring.
-In the process of conducting your due diligence, you've turned the magical, mythical concept of her engagement ring into a quest for the Holy Grail.
+Suddenly, you find yourself on some endless quest to find her the perfect diamond engagement ring.
+You've turned the magical, mythical engagement ring into a search for the Holy Grail.

 Brilliant Insight Into Your Relationship:

-I have had the immense privilege of discussing the "whole process of getting engaged" with quite a few women.
+I have had the immense privilege of discussing the "whole process of getting engaged" with many women.
 Under those circumstances, they pay me to help them understand the shortcomings of your relationship.

-Consequently, those issues are often in direct correlation to the size of your rocks, and these self-help articles might correct the problem:
+Consequently, those issues are often directly correlated to the size of your rocks.
+These self-help articles might correct the problem:

-In the first place, there are vast differences between what a man and a woman think defines the perfect diamond.
-Secondly, her idea of the perfect engagement ring is subject to change with her hair color, nail polish, attire, and Cosmo's latest issue.
+First, there are vast differences between what a man and a woman think defines the perfect diamond.
+Secondly, her idea of the ideal engagement ring is subject to change based on various factors.